Clarifai/old-docs/api-guide/annotate/annotations.md

 #### Bulk Delete all annotations By Input Ids

-If you want to delete all labels of a given input, you just need to set input Ids in request.
-This willl delete all annotations for these input(s) EXCEPT input level annotation.
+To delete all annotations of a given input, you just need to set input ID(s).
+This will delete all annotations for these input(s) EXCEPT input level annotations.

 {% tabs %}
 {% tab title="gRPC Java" %}